tabriztarh/instagram-ghost-remover/README.md

 ---

-# Below is the original readme for Instagram Private API:
+# Below is the original readme for Instagram Private API (not written by me):

 # Instagram Private API